artsy/eigen/docs/overview.md

 Overview of Eigen
 ==========

+**Note**: this document applies to the native code in Eigen _only_.
+New components are built in Emission.

 #### App wide View Controller Hierarchy

 There are two navigation controllers used in the app.
 There is one that is presented during onboarding, and one used throughout the app.